carpentries-incubator/hpc-intro/_episodes/12-cluster.md

 > ## Compare Your Computer, the Head Node and the Worker Node
 >
 > Compare your laptop's number of processors and memory with the numbers you
 > see on the cluster head node and worker node.
-Discuss the differences with
-> your neighbor.
+What implications do
+> you think the differences might have on running your research work on the
+> different systems and nodes?
 >
-> What implications do you think the differences might have on running your
-> research work on the different systems and nodes?
+> > ## Solution
+> >
+> > Compute nodes are usually built with processors that have *higher
+> > core-counts* than the head node or personal computers in order to support
+> > highly parallel tasks.
+Compute nodes usually also have substantially *more
+> > memory (RAM)* installed than a personal computer.
+More cores tends to help
+> > jobs that depend on some work that is easy to perform in *parallel*, and
+> > more, faster memory is key for large or *complex numerical tasks*.
+> {: .solution}
 {: .discussion}

 > ## Differences Between Nodes
 >
 > Many HPC clusters have a variety of nodes optimized for particular workloads.
 > Some nodes may have larger amount of memory, or specialized resources such as
-> Graphical Processing Units (GPUs).
+> Graphics Processing Units (GPUs or "video cards").
 {: .callout}

 With all of this in mind, we will now cover how to talk to the cluster's